element207/element207.github.io/_posts/2017-08-14-OSG-VS2015-TroubleShooting.md

 if you build the codes above maybe you will get many errors.

 **Notice**
 Make sure you are using the same x64 or x86 platform configuration with the build of OSG library, if you build x86 application by including x64 library, you will get a similar error message like below:
-<br><br>`fatal error C1083: Cannot open include file: 'osgviewer/viewer': No such file or directory.`
+`fatal error C1083: Cannot open include file: 'osgviewer/viewer': No such file or directory.`
-<br>and vice versa.
+and vice versa.
 {: .notice--danger}

 {% highlight Console %}